yhoffmann/Interpolation3D/README.md

 ## Usage
 ### Memory, important!
-Note that the default fast version of the interpolator (more infos below) needs significant amounts of memory (easily >1GB for medium grid sizes) for the cached values.
+Note that the default fast version of the interpolator (more info below) needs significant amounts of memory (easily >1GB for medium grid sizes) for the cached values.
 You can estimate the memory needed with
 ```
 mem = nx * ny * nz * 64 * 8 * 1.0e-9 GB,
 ```